New boundaries, no incumbent: Oregon’s 4th Congressional district features wide open primary

 With such a crowded field, DeFazio’s backing was significant, said University of Oregon political science professor Priscilla Southwell.

-“Peter DeFazio’s endorsement carries a lot of weight, certainly, among Democrats,” Southwell said.
+"Peter DeFazio's endorsement carries a lot of weight, certainly, among Democrats," said Southwell.

 DeFazio cited Hoyle’s legislative experience in his endorsement.
 The only other candidate in the race who’s held elected office is Sami Al-Abdrabbuh, who serves on the Corvallis School Board.